Frequently Asked Questions

 See our Terms & Conditions pages for more detail.

-We are Tristan Goget and Charles Qian; the founders and creators of Lootlink.
+We are Tristan Goget, Charles Qian, and John Dorman; the founders and creators of Lootlink.
 We're childhood friends who have long worked on web projects together and figured we'd try to actually finish a project for a change.
 Maybe.